-Oxnard College is currently exploring the possibility of implementing the California Guided Pathways Model.
+Oxnard College is implementing the California Guided Pathways Model.
 Below, faculty, staff, and students can learn more about the Guided Pathways model including definitions of key concepts, archives of materials, and contact information for individuals who can provide more information.

 What is Guided Pathways?